Harris Corporation Reports Fiscal 2014 First Quarter Results

-Revenue in the first quarter for the RF Communications segment was $445 million compared with $497 million in the prior year.
-Tactical Communications revenue was $307 million, a decline of 18 percent, and Public Safety and Professional Communications revenue was $138 million, an increase of 12 percent.
-Operating income for the RF Communications segment was $134 million compared with $154 million in the prior year.
-Operating margin was 30.2 percent, declining from 31.0 percent in the prior year as a result of a shift in product mix related to the strong revenue growth in Public Safety and Professional Communications.
+Revenue in the first quarter for the RF Communications segment was $423 million compared with $445 million in the prior year.
+Tactical Communications revenue was $305 million, decreasing 1 percent, and Public Safety revenue was $118 million, decreasing 14 percent.
+Segment operating income was $135 million compared with $134 million in the prior year.
+Operating margin was 32.0 percent compared with 30.2 percent in the prior year.

 Integrated Network Solutions